ericwork2008/Java-Advanced-Study/DataStructure.md

 ---
 A simple version of graph which haven't cycle, and each node can have a list of children
 - Binary Tree:  each node has up to  two chidren
-- Binary Search Tree: All left nodes <= current node.val < all right nodes
+- Binary Search Tree: All left nodes <= current node.val <= all right nodes -- binary-search-tree property: Let x be a node in a binary search tree.
+If y is a node in the left subtree of x, then y:key <= x:key.
+If y is a node in the right subtree of x, then y:key >= x:key.
 - Balanced: every subtree height difference <= 1
 - Completed Tree: every level is fully filled, except the last level which is filled from left to right.
 - Full binary Tree: each node have zero or 2 children, NO node will have 1 child